LIVED EXPERIENCE AND GOD AND YOUR RIGHT TO DEFINE YOU

 Only you gets to decide if what God says to you or does to you is abuse.
 So you are likely to find his disagreeing with you to be hate.
 The hate may be seen as a hate crime or a crime in some other sense.

-Even if you have concerns about standpoint epistemology, it is definitely valid when it comes to those who speak for a God and who think he has authorised them.
-Throw the Bible out
+That is God so what of those who speak for a God and who think he has authorised them?
+Don't need them.
+Throw the Bible out.

 Should we consider this to be advocating the experiential fallacy?
 Well some say we are no better than those who say that teachers should not mention Mount Everest in class unless they have been on the mountain.
 We could be told we should say nothing about the dead man who climbed it for it is only he who can talk about it?